 Aroma: Complex, with a rich-sweet malty presence, significant esters and alcohol, and an optional light to moderate spiciness.
 The malt is rich and strong, and can have a deep bready-toasty quality often with a deep caramel complexity.
 The fruity esters are strong to moderately low, and can contain raisin, plum, dried cherry, fig or prune notes.
 Spicy phenols may be present, but usually have a peppery quality not clove-like; light vanilla is possible.
 Alcohols are soft, spicy, perfumy and/or rose-like, and are low to moderate in intensity.
 Hops are not usually present (but a very low spicy, floral, or herbal hop aroma is acceptable).
 No dark/roast malt aroma.
-No hot alcohols or solventy but can be fairly even with bitterness.
+No hot alcohols or solventy aromas moderate bitterness; alcohol provides some of the balance to the malt.
+Generally malty-rich balance, but can be fairly even with bitterness.
 The complex and varied flavours should blend smoothly and harmoniously.
 The finish should not be heavy or syrupy.